100% Design 2016, London

 0

 Since the mid-1990s, 100% Design has been inspiring architects, interior designers, and design connoisseurs from all over Europe.
 It is the largest and longest-running design trade event in the UK and showcases new concepts, materials, manufacturing techniques, and projects.
-It has grown so successfully that it is now held in London’s most stunning and spacious venues, Olympia London.
+It has grown so successfully that it is now held in London’s most stunning and spacious venue, Olympia London.

 100% Design: An Unofficial Insight: